 '''

 outputs:

 - eve-log:

 filename: eve.json

 threaded: on

 '''

 This example will cause each Suricata thread to write to its own "eve.json" file.
-Filenames are constructed by adding a unique identifier to the filename.
-For example, eve.7.json.
+Filenames are constructed by adding a suffix with the thread id.
+For example, the thread with id 7 would write to eve.json.7.